thehackerwithin/berkeley/docs/index.md

 ## Where:

-This meeting takes place Wednesdays from 4pm (Berkeley time) to around 5:30pm at the [Berkeley Institute for Data Science](https://bids.berkeley.edu).
+We meet at the [Berkeley Institute for Data Science](https://bids.berkeley.edu).
 Room 190, Doe Library, The University of California - Berkeley.
+It is on the ground floor of the main library.
+If you walk up the big marble steps across Memorial Glade, then turn left right as you walk in, you'll be there!

 ## When:

-Tuesdays at 4:00pm.
-While the main talk should occupy less than an hour, the lightning talks and hacking session usually go on until 5:30pm.
+Wednesdays at 4:00pm.
+While the main session should occupy less than an hour, the lightning talks and hacking session usually go on until 5:30pm.
 See the [upcoming topics list]({{ site.url }}/upcoming.html) or the [calendar](http://bit.ly/1cqFKuh) for the topic for this week.